PassiveLemon/tmodloader1.4-docker/README.md

  - If you want to run the server on linux without a docker container, edit the serverconfiglinux.txt and use the startserver.sh. </br>

- - If you want to run the server in a docker container, use the same instructions as linux, and use the docker details. </br>
+ - If you want to run the server in a docker container, use the same instructions as linux, and use the container building instructions. </br>

 Edit the serverconfig.txt file according to your needs.
 If you don't, your server will not run how you want it. </br>
 Do not forget your serverconfig.txt. </br>